The Pekingese: A Regal and Rare Breed

 Is a Pekingese a Shih Tzu?

 Pekingese and Shih Tzus are often confused due to their similar appearances, but they are distinct breeds.
 Both breeds have brachycephalic faces and long, flowing coats, but there are differences in their facial structure and body shape.
 Pekingese have a flatter face and are generally smaller than Shih Tzus.
-Additionally, their coat colors and patterns may vary.
+Additionally, their coat colours and patterns may vary.

 Why Are Pekingese Called Lion Dogs?